jrehor/kcc/README.md

 0 2 4 6 8
 ```

-Mixing atomic and vector operands is totally fine:
+Mixing atomic and vector operands is perfectly fine:

 ```q
  a+1             /increment each of a